ouchiko/ukord-postcodes/README.md

 Directory       | Description
 -------------   | --------------------------------------
-./definitions   | The district and ward data ./MysqlDataSet  | The MySql files you should import ./Generator     | The code used to generate the SQL files ./PHPCoord      | The excellent PHPCoord utility
+./data          | The Mysql data files and schema ./generate      | The code to generate the data

+There is also an additional data directory for the raw Ordnance Survey files.
+I did not include this into the repo.

 ###Example query